Mi-Br/learn-math/README.md

 # Create main layout, navigation and challenge routs

 # Create global store of correct/incorrect answers and points

 # Consistent design and style
+    - [ ] Daisy UI

+# TODO
-    - [ ] Try Skeleton
+- [ ] Fix layout in Divisions challenge

+# Ability to select user

+# Store points in local storage

+# New challenge - Multiplication

+# Add timer

+# Store stats ( completed, failed, retry state )

+?
+How does the animation work in svelte if I change svelte from A to B